 | Execution frame: gas | 1 |

-This is not much larger than an EIP-1559 transaction; the extra overhead is the need to specify the sender and amount in calldata explicitly.
+This is not much larger than an EIP-1559 transaction; the extra overhead is mainly the need to specify the sender and the per-frame wrapper explicitly.

 First transaction from an account (add deployment frame):